Riding to the summit of both Pikes Peak and Mount Evans in a single day is an achievable and satisfying challenge. Image © American Sport Touring.

 Share this article...

 Motorcycling is exhilarating in many ways, not the least being ascending mountain peaks along narrow twisting roads.
 Such rides are made more dramatic by nearly limitless views over mountain tops and across valleys to distant horizons, while only the slightest of shoulders separate roadway from steep hillside drop offs.
 This ride is for hardcore motorcycle junkies only – those who don’t know what too many twisties in a day means.
-Start at Estes Park and ride south or head out from Colorado Springs north then ride peak to peak summitting both Mount Evans and Pikes Peak in a single, albeit long, riding day.
+Start at Estes Park and ride south or head out from Colorado Springs north then ride peak to peak summitting both Mount Blue Sky and Pikes Peak in a single, albeit long, riding day.

 The Route In Three Parts

-There are three segments to this all day riding challenge – summit both Pikes Peak and Mount Evans and complete an equally exciting ride between them.
+There are three segments to this all day riding challenge – summit both Pikes Peak and Mount Blue Sky and complete an equally exciting ride between them.
 With 260 miles to cover and an estimated 8 hours 30 minutes of riding time, the suggested route points to Colorado Springs and Estes Park as convenient towns to start and end the ride.

 The route map linked below illustrates the complete ride.
 For purposes of discussion, the ride is described as going north from Colorado Springs to Estes Park.
 Feel free to ride either direction.